openvinotoolkit/model_server/docs/face_detection_script_example.md

 ### Prepare Model Repository

-Refer to [Preparation of Models](./models_repository.md) to place your downloaded or converted models in a repository to mount it to the OpenVINO&trade; Model Server.
+Refer to [Preparation of Models](./models_repository.md) to place your downloaded or converted models in a repository to mount them to the OpenVINO&trade; Model Server.

 ### Run the OpenVINO&trade; Model Server Docker Container

 Run the OpenVINO&trade; Model Server with the downloaded models.
-Adjust the shape and batch_size parameter according to the requirement of model.
-Refer [this guide](./shape_batch_size_and_layout.md) to know more about the parameters.
+Adjust the shape and batch_size parameter according to the requirement of the model.
+Refer [this guide](shape_batch_size_and_layout.md) to know more about the parameters.

-- Run following command on your terminal
+- Run the following command on your terminal

 ```bash